Miami Avenue & Flagler Street in 1913

 Other businesses on the south side (right) of the photo within view include the Hatchett Building, Arcade Theater and the Atlantic Realty Company.
 Although not visible in the photograph, beyond the Atlantic Realty Company, was the HT Whaler Company store.
 Whaler was one of Miami’s first jewelers.

 H.T.
 Whaler also bought Dr. James Jackson’s home and office in 1916 while both buildings were being moved from downtown Miami by barge.
 Dr. Jackson wanted to preserve his home and office and was in the process of moving them to Miami Beach.
 However, Whaler ended up buying both buildings and redirected the move to today’s SE Twelfth Terrace in the Brickell neighborhood.
-The Jackson office still remains at 190 SE Twelfth Terrace.
-It serves as the office of Dade Heritage Trust.
+The Jackson office still remains at 190 SE Twelfth Terrace where it serves as the office of Dade Heritage Trust.